ProWalker/pqmtool/README.md

 # Tool for convert questions for LMS Moodle from text to xml format.

+This tool allows create special formatted file with questions for import to LMS moodle.

 ## Install:
     composer require pqmtool/pqmtool
 ## How to use: